flyteorg/flyte/rsts/concepts/state_machine.rst

 .. note::
     System retry can be of two types:

-    - **Downstream System Retry**: When a downstream system (or service) fails or remote service is not contactable, the failure is retried against the number of retries set `here <https://github.com/flyteorg/flytepropeller/blob/6a14e7fbffe89786fb1d8cde22715f93c2f3aff5/pkg/controller/config/config.go#L192>`__.
+    - **Downstream System Retry**: When a downstream system (or service) fails, or remote service is not contactable, the failure is retried against the number of retries set `here <https://github.com/flyteorg/flytepropeller/blob/6a14e7fbffe89786fb1d8cde22715f93c2f3aff5/pkg/controller/config/config.go#L192>`__.
-      This performs end-to-end system retries against the node whenever the task fails with a system error.
-This is useful when the downstream service throws a ``500`` error, abrupt network failure, etc.
+      This performs end-to-end system retry against the node whenever the task fails with a system error.
+This is useful when the downstream service throws a 500 error, abrupt network failure, etc.
     - **Transient Failure Retry**: This retry mechanism offers resiliency against transient failures, which are opaque to the user.
       It is tracked across the entire duration of execution.
 It helps Flyte entities and the additional services connected to Flyte like S3, to continue operating despite a system failure.
 Indeed, all transient failures are handled gracefully